 ‘Bravo.
 Is this the secret of your rapid climb on the Asia-Pacific management ladder?’

-‘I always get the job done,’ he says with a straight face.
+‘I always get the job done,’ Darren says with a straight face.
 ‘That is the secret.’

-‘I bet there still are lots of horny bastards like me.’
+‘I bet there still are lots of horny assholes like me.’
 There are subdued chuckles.
-The sales director accosts a waiter who, minutes later, reappears with several names scribbled on a piece of paper.
+Joe accosts a waiter who, minutes later, reappears with several names scribbled on a piece of paper.
 For this he receives a $10 tip.
 Word spreads and before too long a small contingent is settled on their post-dinner entertainment.

 ‘Are you going to join us Ved?’
-The sales director pronounces his name wade.
+Joe pronounces his name wed.
 He is used to it by now, this clobbering of his name in America.

 ‘Yes,’ Fardad pauses, then resumes in a softer voice.
 ‘I think you’ll understand.
-I say Persia because Iran has such bad PR in America: Axis of Evil, fatwa-rattling mullahs, and so on.
+I say Persia because Iran has such bad PR in America: Axis of Evil, fatwa-wielding mullahs.
 Persia sounds neutral, even exotic, with its cats, rugs, and ancient culture.
-As it turns out,’ he smiles, ‘most Americans don’t know that Persia is also Iran!
-They think it’s another country.’
+As it turns out,’ he smiles, ‘most Americans don’t know that Persia is also Iran.
+They think it’s a different country.’

-A team-building event is scheduled for the second evening in Palm Springs.
+A team-building event is scheduled for the final evening in Palm Springs.
 Omnicon’s Human Resources team has worked for weeks to make it happen.
 Participation is mandatory.
-They say that such events help break down barriers, foster trust, communication, and teamwork, hone leadership skills, and identify strengths and weaknesses.
+The corporate memo claimed that such events help break down barriers, foster trust, communication, and teamwork, hone leadership skills, and identify strengths and weaknesses.
 The end result is improved employee motivation and productivity.

-But such events remind Ved of his place in the corporate machine: a puny gear that needs to be lubed and conditioned periodically.
+Such events only remind Ved of his place in the corporate machine: a puny gear that needs to be lubed and conditioned periodically.
 He knows that in this system, their collective output and efficiency matters above all else, but who needs juvenile games to rub this in?
 He dreads the small talk, the pretense of interest.

 He considers calling in sick (diarrhea? vomiting? diarrhea plus vomiting?).
-But the evening is pleasant and the option of room service is not too appealing.
-Besides, cocktails and dinner would be served right after the event in the nicest part of the resort, the velvety green garden by the man-made lake he saw in the morning.
+But the evening is pleasant outside and the option of room service is not too appealing.
+Besides, cocktails and dinner would be served right after the event in the nicest part of the resort—the velvety green garden by the man-made lake.
 How striking its contrast with the barren desert behind!
 He will surely meet a few like-minded Europeans who find this American team-building stuff ridiculous too, not to mention the human comedy of such events.
 So he goes.

-The project gets a boost when his Navajos stumble upon prime firewood neatly piled for them to discover and use.
-Many Navajos, among them Mexicans, Chinese, and Japanese, display childlike enthusiasm in transferring the logs to a brick-lined pit.
-Good thing there aren’t any real Navajos watching this, he thinks.
-Without sharing their elation, he does his bit for the cause by tending a fire that burns evenly.
-His Navajos finish ahead of other tribes, congregate with beers and margaritas, and start bantering.
-He fails to see what team-building purpose was served.
+His ‘Navajos’ get a major boost when they discover a neat pile of ready-to-light prime firewood a couple hundred feet away.
+Many ‘Navajos’, among them Mexicans, Chinese, and Japanese, display childlike enthusiasm in transferring the logs to brick-lined pits.
+Good thing no real Navajos are watching this, Ved thinks.
+Without sharing their elation or competitive zeal, he does his bit for the cause by tending a fire that burns evenly.
+His ‘Navajos’ finish ahead of other tribes and get applauded by all.
+As other tribes finish, their members too congregate around the fires with beers, martinis, and margaritas, and start bantering.

-People mingle, the din of conversation rises, dinner is served, announcements made, and awards given.
-For post-dinner entertainment, an ex-Olympian archer in a cowboy outfit displays his skill by shooting apples off his wife’s head.
-Is there anything people won’t do for a living?
-By now his colleagues have grown loud with alcohol and lustily applaud the performance.
-The evening ends with a resplendent fireworks display befitting Omnicon’s size and financial muscle.
+People mingle, the din of conversation rises, dinner is served, announcements are made, and awards are given.
+For post-dinner entertainment, they’ve hired an ex-Olympian archer.
+He arrives in a cowboy outfit and displays his skill by shooting apples off his wife’s head.
+Is there anything people won’t do for a living? wonders Ved.
+By now his colleagues have grown loud with alcohol and they gasp at and lustily applaud the performance.
+The evening ends with a dazzling display of fireworks befitting Omnicon’s size and financial muscle.
 The twenty-minute show lights up the night sky.

 And indeed what a vast enterprise Omnicon is!
 Even core government portfolios in most countries—the health ministry of Greece, for instance—lack the budget of an executive vice president at Omnicon.
-Money is power, and with it, corporations are changing the world in their image.
+Money is power, and with it, corporations are changing the world, by hook or by crook.
 In a way, he too is on this leading edge of change.